 Pears are fundamentally self-sterile so will require a pollination partner, in other words a compatible pear tree of a different variety growing nearby.
 Even the varieties we list as self-fertile will be far more productive with a pollination partner.
 Conference is probably the most reliably self-fertile pear.

-Pears and Perry pears are the same species and will cross-pollinate if the flowering times overlap.
+Pears and Perry pears belong to the same species, Pyrus domestica, and will cross-pollinate if the flowering times overlap.
+Asian pears are a different species, but can still cross-pollinate with them if the flowering times overlap.
 Conversely, the various ornamental pears such as Chanticleer, do not seem to be good pollinators of fruiting pears.